moorepants/learn-multibody-dynamics/simulation.rst

 Plotting Simulation Trajectories
 ================================

-Matplotlib_ is the most widely used library for making plots.
+Matplotlib_ is the most widely used Python library for making plots.
 Browse `their example gallery`_ to get an idea of the library's capabilities.
 We will import matplotlib like so:

 .. jupyter-execute::